-To start using Duolingo Events, head to the Duolingo Events website.
-From there, make sure you are logged into your Duolingo account by clicking the Login button on the top right corner.
+To start using Duolingo Classes, head to the Duolingo Classes website.
+From there, make sure you are logged into your Duolingo account by clicking the Login button in the top right corner.

-Once you find an event during the time period you’d like to practice, you can click on it and get more information on the event itself before you decide to sign up for it.
+Once you find a class during the time period you’d like to practice, you can click on it and get more information on the class itself before you decide to sign up for it.

 Want to learn a language quickly and never forget it?
 Check out this book on Amazon about how to stay fluent in a language over time without losing fluency!

-Do Duolingo Events Earn You XP?
+Do Duolingo Events or Classes Earn You XP?
 How Many XP?

-Yes, you can earn XP by attending a Duolingo Event!
-(Which is a great way to earn XP super fast!)
+In the past, you could earn XP by attending a Duolingo Event, however, you can no longer earn XP by taking Duolingo Classes.
+(Which was a great way to earn XP super fast!)

-You earn 250 XP for every Duolingo Event that you attend.
-In order to earn the XP, you need to actually join the event (by clicking the “Join Now” button).
+You would earn 250 XP for every Duolingo Event that you attended.
+In order to earn the XP, you needed to actually join the event (by clicking the “Join Now” button).